 When we think of children's street songs we think of light-hearted rhymes that go along with their games but here in Ireland there was one exception - "Weile Weile Waile"!
-For Irish Music month, let's take a deeper look at this unusual song.
+We take a deeper look at this unusual song.

 This street ballad was a popular one with children even though its subject matter was a very dark one.
 "Weile Weile Waile" - sometimes spelled "Weile Weile Waila" or "Weile Weile Walya" is considered a child's ballad in Ireland while others may categorize it as a murder ballad, one not at all suitable for kids!

 It details an old woman who lived in the woods and stabbed a three-month-old baby with a penknife 'long and sharp.'
 It is, of course, a gruesome ballad and one which, in today's politically correct world, would not be ideal to hear coming from the mouths of babes!
 But this is an old ballad, from a time when poems and songs were used to scare kids away from places such as the dark woods.